xurble/FeedThing/README.md

 with the production settings before every deployment; review each warning in the context of the front-end server and proxy configuration.

 Once it is running, keep it reading feeds by scheduling the management command `manage.py refreshfeeds`.
-Superusers can also trigger an authenticated, CSRF-protected refresh from the Feed Garden.
+The former `/refresh/` HTTP trigger has been removed.
+Before deploying, migrate any scheduler that still calls it to `manage.py refreshfeeds`; manual operator refreshes use the same command.

 I have that set up as a cron job every five minutes.
 This was a cheesy way to work around the severe lameness of my last hosting, but its working well enough that I still do it that way.
 Celery beat would work too.